Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

-- an appropriate competency qualification to at least Level 2 of the Qualifications and Credit Framework (QCF)
+- an appropriate competency qualification to at least Level 2 of the Credit and Qualifications Framework for Wales (CQFW)

 - essential Skills Wales qualifications, e.g.communications, application of number and an optional information and communication technology (ICT)

-- a technical qualification such as a BTEC or City & Guilds (relevant to the specific Apprenticeship)
+- a technical knowledge qualification (relevant to the specific Apprenticeship)

 - other qualifications or requirements as specified by the particular occupation.

 Most of the training will be carried out by you the employer and you will work with an approved training provider, who will manage the apprentice’s training and assessment programme.

 Hear how employers in Wales are benefitting from apprenticeships.

 For more information on how to recruit an apprentice, visit the Apprenticeship (external link) section of the Business Wales website.

 Alternatively, you can get in touch with a contracted Training Provider that can deliver an Apprenticeship framework in your area - see below for further information.